-Categories: Everything about Food
+Categories: Food Trip

 Have you tried to explore Eastwood City in Libis, Quezon City?
 Let me share about my dining experience in MESA Filipino Moderne yesterday.
 After getting exhausted because of our loooong walk and hours of waiting, we searched for an affordable restaurant for our late lunch.
 We hopped from one building to another until we ended in Eastwood Mall.
 I was actually looking for an Italian restaurant for pizza, but because of stress and hunger, all I wanted to do is to satisfy my stomach.
 Finally, we stopped by and I was relaxed with the breezy and homey atmosphere— it’s as if the place was inviting me to check it out.
 I fell in love with the restaurant’s exceptional interior design and elegant furnishings.
 I said, “Wait, let us ask for the menu.”